-We have presented $I\lambda C$ , an approach to lifting incremental computations on first-order programs to incremental computations on higher-order programs.
-We have presented a machine-checked correctness proof of a formalization of $I\lambda C$ and an initial experimental evaluation in the form of an implementation, a sample plugin for maps and bags, and a non-trivial example that was incrementalized successfully and efficiently.
+We have presented ILC, an approach to lifting incremental computations on first-order programs to incremental computations on higher-order programs.
+We have presented a machine-checked correctness proof of a formalization of ILC and an initial experimental evaluation in the form of an implementation, a sample plugin for maps and bags, and a non-trivial example that was incrementalized successfully and efficiently.

 Our work opens several avenues of future work.
-Our current implementation is not very efficient on derivatives that are not self-maintainable.
+Our current implementation is not efficient on derivatives that are not self-maintainable.
 However, as discussed (Sec.
-3), we plan to investigate approaches to memoizing intermediate results to address this limitation.
+4.3), we will study how to memoize intermediate results to address this limitation.
 Our next step will be to develop language plugins which have efficient non-self-maintainable primitives.

 Another area of future work is adding support for algebraic data types (including recursive types), polymorphism, subtyping, general recursion and other collection types.
 While support for algebraic data types could subsume support for specific collections, many collections have additional algebraic properties that enable faster incrementalization (like bags).
-Even lists (which have less algebraic properties) can benefit from special support [17].
-Finally, we intend to perform a full and thorough experimental evaluation to demonstrate that $I\lambda C$ can incrementalize large-scale practical programs.
+Even lists (which have fewer algebraic properties) can benefit from special support [18].